JeffreyRacine/R-Package-np/README.md

 install.packages('np', dependencies = TRUE)
 ```

-Or download the [zip ball](https://github.com/JeffreyRacine/R-Package-np/zipball/master) or [tar ball](https://github.com/JeffreyRacine/R-Package-np/tarball/master), decompress and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version:
+Or download the [zip ball](https://github.com/JeffreyRacine/R-Package-np/zipball/master) or [tar ball](https://github.com/JeffreyRacine/R-Package-np/tarball/master), decompress and run `R CMD INSTALL` on it, or install then use the **devtools** package to install the development version:

 ```r
 ## this package depends on R >= 2.14.1